Cueva Fell: Flora & fauna

 Cueva Fell is notable for the range of now-extinct faunal finds excavated from within it.
 Notable among these are the giant sloth and the horse.
 The horse was to become extinct and absent in the Americas through most of the Holocene until it was imported by Europeans.
 In fact the evidence of the ancient horse Cueva Fell was the first proof that horses occupied the Americas before being reintroduced from the Old World.
-The stratified remains of both human and animals provides evidence that human occupation of the area actually preceded the extinction of both the native horse (Parahipparium saldasi) and the ground sloth.
+The stratified remains of both human and animals provides evidence that human occupation of the area actually preceded the extinction of both the native horse (Hippidion saldiasi) and the ground sloth Mylodon.
 This same evidence suggested that ancient horse was hunted and eaten.
 However humans weren't the sole predators in the area.
 Bone remains of the horse, llama and ground sloth all display puncture marks, most likely made by the Patagonia panther.

 The Early Holocene taxa change—the extinction of mostly herbivorous animals in South America—was initially attributed to human over-hunting, as were the megafaunal extinctions in North America.
 Analysis of pollen extracted from Cueva Fell suggested a substantial reduction in grassland in southern Patagonia in the period just preceding these extinctions, and was an early piece of evidence in the mounting argument against hunting as the primary cause of species collapse.
 Large quantities of guanaco (lama) were also found in the older depositional layers.
 Where other large grazing fauna died out in the early Holocene, guanaco appear to have survived as a result of their less specialized plant diet, adapting to the change in vegetation that accompanied the warming Holocene.
 Guanaco population sizes initially dipped along with other grazing species, but eventually recovered.

 Analysis of canine remains found in all five human occupation levels of the cave initially suggested they were those of domestic dog (Canis familiaris).
 This would have been remarkable as the earliest evidence for the domestic dog in the Americas.
 However subsequent analyses suggest the skull and teeth remains to have been from two wild species: Pseudalopex griseus (South American gray fox) and Canis avus (a small fox or wolf-life canine, particular to South America in the late Pleistocene period).
 Other faunal bone remains include hawks and falcons.